saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 You can check to see if it’s running with the command `docker info`, and see which version you have with the command `docker -v`.

+See the next module for more about running tests with the command `saucectl run`

 <!-- ------------------------ -->
 ## 1.04 Run Your Cypress Test on Sauce
 Duration: 0:03:00

 Running a Cypress test on sauce is easy.
-If you follow the configuration steps in the last module, all you need to do is run the command:
+If you follow the configuration steps using `saucectl init` in the last module, all you need to do is run the command:

 ```
 saucectl run